 Combined Federal Campaign

-The Civil War Trust is proud to mark its 17th year as a participant in the CFC.
+The American Battlefield Trust is proud to mark its 17th year as a participant in the CFC.
 If you are a federal government or military employee, please consult your local CFC website for information and instructions on how to donate to the Civil War Trust (CFC #11785).

 If you decided to support the Trust through your CFC donation, please: